alyssa-kelly/portfolio/README.md

-# Data Analytics, Python Portfolio
+# Data Analytics & Python Portfolio
 My name is Alyssa Kelly and I'm a data analyst based in Richmond, VA.
 In this repository, you'll find some of my recent Python projects.
 Any folder that begins with `cc` is an assignment completed while earning my Data Analytics and Python certificiation from FreeCodeCamp.org.
 All other folders are personal projects.

 ## Skill Highlights